BEMRosetta/BEMRosetta/README.md

 ## Experimental

-New features in test are now available.
+To celebrate the announcement that [EWTEC](https://ewtec.org/) 2023 will be held in Bilbao, new features in test are now available.
 They can be enabled in tab "Options/Enable experimental features".
 In a nutshell:

   * Mesh handling